Last updated October 12, 2019

 There are numerous other floats available, although they take much longer and more preparation to enjoy.
 People will usually kayak these sections instead of float them.

-Everyone on the river is required, by law, to carry and/or wear a life jacket and whistle.
+Everyone on the river is required, by law, to carry and/or wear a life jacket/PFD and whistle.
 No matter your age, strength, or swimming ability, you need to bring safety equipment!
-It’s also against the law to have open alcohol or to be intoxicated while on the river.
+It’s also against the law to have open alcohol or to be intoxicated while on the river, but you’ll still often see people drinking.
 The police do patrol the river to enforce these laws.

-To have a great float, make sure to bring lots of water (you’ll quickly get dehydrated!), sunscreen, and bug spray.
-Don’t pollute the gorgeous river and always pack out what you pack in.
+To have a great float, make sure to bring lots of water — you’ll quickly get dehydrated! — and sunscreen.
+Don’t pollute the gorgeous river by dumping your trash in it and always pack out what you pack in.

 And as always, enjoy your float!
 You’ll have a wonderful time and make great memories.